Stephen in the Bible

 Verse ConceptsRadiancyShining FacesRadiant LivesAurasLike Angelsserenity

-Upon this, with a loud outcry they stopped their ears, rushed upon Stephen in a body,
+With a loud outcry they stopped their ears, and rushed upon Stephen in a body,

 Verse ConceptsVoicesSealing ThingsGroups RunningGroups ShoutingRefusing To Hear

-And Saul was in full agreement with Stephen being put to death.
-And a great persecution broke out against the Jerusalem church, and all the disciples, except the apostles, were scattered throughout the districts of Judea and Samaria.
+Now Saul heartily approved of putting Stephen to death.
+That day a severe persecution broke out against the church in Jerusalem, and everyone except for the apostles was scattered throughout the countryside of Judea and Samaria.

 Verse ConceptsFugitivesChristiansdispersion, theJerusalem, Significance OfSamaritansChurch, Description OfChurch, Examples OfThe Church ScatteredAssentingApproval To KillThe Apostles In Action